-It is recommended that US students begin the application process no later than July 15 to ensure funding is available to them by September 1 (for fall semester) or October 15 to ensure funding is available to them by January 1 (for winter semester).
+It is recommended that US students begin the application process no later than April 1 to ensure funding is available for them by May 1(for spring semester) or by July 15 to ensure funding is available to them by September 1 (for the fall semester) or October 15 to ensure funding is available to them by January 1 (for the winter semester).
 Only one application is required per academic year.
 Funding will be awarded in two or three installments for students starting in September.
 Students must re-apply each academic year.